 Overview

-Welcome to this workshop on Active Learning!
+Welcome to this module on Active Learning!

 In this module, we will discuss the benefits of, and considerations for, implementing active learning across a variety of teaching and learning contexts.
 You will also be provided resources and prompts to personally research an active learning strategy and consider how you can apply it to your teaching for your own development.